makarroche/my-dogs-collection/README.md

 Open Localhost:3000 in your browser to see the landing page.

 Stuff that I would love to add:
-- Being able to mint into your wallet any dog of the collection.
+- Being able to mint an NFT into your wallet of any dog of the collection.
-- Make a game where there are fake dog breeds that you can delete when you find, and receive tokens for it.
+- Make a game where there are fake dog breeds that you can delete when you find one, and receive tokens for it.

 Stuff that needs to be better:
-- Control form inputs better for different image extensions and qualities.
+- Control form input better for different image extensions and qualities.